irtaza091996/3d-print-insitu-monitoring-cnn/README.md

 - A lightweight custom CNN (93%) outperforms off-the-shelf transfer-learning models because ImageNet features do not generalise well to single-channel depth data
 - Real-time classification can feed a closed-loop feedback controller, stopping the printer the moment a *Wire Bad* layer is detected

-## Future Work

-- Hyperparameter tuning and architecture search for the custom CNN
-- Integration with a live printer feedback controller
-- Exploration of CNNs pre-trained on grayscale or depth-image datasets

 ---

 ## Author